If you were on an overbooked flight, how much would it take for you to take a flight the next day? $500? $800? $1500?

 But how much do you ask for?
 How much is your time worth?

-It's often said that time is money but that's backwards.
+It's often said that time is money but that's backward.
 Money is time.
 We have a limited amount of time on this earth and when you have money, you control more of your own time.

 If time is money, can you quantify the value of your time to make better decisions?